 Our morning was perfectly rounded up with a glass of champagne and some delicious food by Indulgence.
 After lunch we were treated to an inspirational talk by Rosalind Miller, the highly successful London cake maker, learning about how the business started small but following a call and order from Harrods, grew and flourished.

-As I left I felt that it had been a most interesting day.
-Thorpe Manor is a gem of a luxury wedding venue.
+It was a fabulous day and I can’t endorse Thorpe Manor more, it is a gem of a luxury wedding venue.
 Henry and Natasha were superb hosts and it really came across that they wish to open their home to wedding couples who are seeking a slice of Manor House for their celebration.
 They want guests to feel welcome, pampered and relaxed.
 It is ideally situated in a north Oxfordshire village, close to Banbury, nestled in stunning countryside, 55 minutes from London by train and with easy access to links to major roads and the rest of the UK.
-Take a look for yourself and visit www.thorpemanorhouse.co.uk/
+Take a look for yourself and visit Thorpe Manor.

 Henry and Natasha Teare owners of Thorpe Manor